Homemade Almond Milk

 2-3 Medjool dates

-Place the almonds in a glass bowl and cover with filtered water for 6-12 hours.
+Place the almonds in a glass bowl and cover with filtered water by an inch or so.
+Set aside for 6-12 hours.
 Strain.
 Add almonds to high-speed blender with 3 cups filtered water and remaining ingredients.
 Blend on high speed for about 2 minutes.
-For the most voluptuous almond milk, let the blended mixture sit for 15-20 minutes before straining through a nut milk bag or a fine sieve-strainer.
+For the most voluptuous almond milk, let the blended mixture sit for 15-20 minutes before straining through a nut-milk bag or a fine sieve-strainer.